AppZung/react-native-code-push/README.md

 ## Releasing updates

 Once your app is configured and distributed to your users, and you have made some JS or asset changes, it's time to release them.
-The recommended way to release them is using the `appzung releases deploy-react-native` command in the AppZung CLI, which will bundle your JavaScript files, asset files, and release the update to the CodePush server.
+The recommended way to release them is running the `appzung releases deploy-react-native` command (or `appzung releases deploy-expo` if using Expo) in the AppZung CLI, which will bundle your JavaScript files, asset files, and release the update to the CodePush server.

 ### Locally